Chain sinnet: Tying

 To restore the rope to its original length, pull the end passed in the last step back through the final loop and pull on the free end.
 The sinnet will quickly unravel.

 As an alternative for long ropes the rope can be doubled one or more times before chaining.
-All one needs to do is keep hold of one end and feed through out of the pile of rope to the other end, then start from the two conjoined ends, or then keep hold of the two ends, and feed back to the middle and then start chaining.
+All one needs to do is keep hold of one end and feed throughout of the pile of rope to the other end, then start from the two conjoined ends, or then keep hold of the two ends, and feed back to the middle and then start chaining.
 This can be done in confined spaces or dangling in mid-air if need be, and is a common way to manage caving ropes without introducing troublesome twist.